AGF Investments Inc

 The principal regulator is satisfied that the decision meets the test set out in the Legislation for the principal regulator to make the decision.

-The decision of the principal regulator under the Legislation is that the exemption sought is granted provided that:
+The decision of the principal regulator under the Legislation is that the Requested Relief is granted to permit the FundGrade A+ Awards and the FundGrade Ratings to be referenced in sales communications relating to a Fund provided that:

 1. The sales communication that refers to the FundGrade A+ Awards and the FundGrade Ratings complies with Part 15 of NI 81-102 other than as set out herein and contains the following disclosure in at least 10 point type:

 (a) the name of the category for which the Fund has received the award or rating;

 (b) the number of mutual funds in the category for the applicable period;

 (c) the name of the ranking entity, i.e., Fundata;

 (d) the length of the period and the ending date, or, the first day of the period and the ending date on which the FundGrade A+ Awards or the FundGrade Rating is based;